How to Find Driving Test Cancellations on GOV.UK (2026)

 They have no special access to DVSA inventory.
 They cannot see slots earlier or differently from the GOV.UK site.
 They simply automate the polling.
 A human checking GOV.UK once or twice a day will miss some slots because they fill within minutes.
 An automated checker running every 30 seconds catches more of them.
 That is the entire value proposition.

-| Free GOV.UK | Paid third party | |
+| Free GOV.UK (compliant) | Third-party apps (no longer permitted) | |

 |---|---|---|

-| Cost above £62 fee | £0 | £20-£100 |
+| Cost above £62 fee | £0 | £20-£100 for a service you cannot use |

-| Realistic time saving | 3-5 weeks for daily checkers | 4-8 weeks for active users |
+| Realistic time saving | 3-5 weeks for daily checkers | No longer a permitted route |

 The cancellation app scams to avoid